ugalock/deep-research-api/README.md

 ![Deep Research CLI Interface](docs/cli-example.png)

+The output generated from this example can be found in [docs/output-example.md](docs/output-example.md).

 ## Concurrency

 If you have a paid version of Firecrawl or a local version, feel free to increase the `CONCURRENCY_LIMIT` in `.env` so it runs a lot faster.